COMMUNITY SERVICE AWARDS PROGRAM (SCAP)

-- The employee or employees must have played a significant role in developing, promoting, supporting or implementing a program that provides services to community members.
+- The employee or employees must have played a significant role in developing, promoting, supporting, or implementing a program that provides services to community members.

-- Must not be paid or compensated in anyway for their activities.
+- Must not be paid or compensated in any way for their activities.

 Examples of Approved Community Service Programs

-This following is a partial list of activities or programs for which service as a volunteer may qualify for an award.
+The following is a partial list of activities or programs for which service as a volunteer may qualify for an award.
 The list includes but is not limited to the following:

 Hospital/Health Care Facility volunteer